Thank you for reading our post, please rate this article at the end.

 I agree with the saying: Better safe than sorry.
 Or get a fifth-wheel hitch with a capacity equal to your trailer’s weight.

-Other companies, like CURT, offer three different capacity options for some models.
+Other companies, such as CURT, offer three different capacity options for specific models.
 Their Q-Series can be 18,000 lbs., 24,000 lbs., or 25,000 lbs.

 Mounting Style